-Surprisingly, however, the Eighth Circuit, in contrast to the courts in Gartenberg and Harris Associates, determined that a comparison between the fees charged to Ameriprise's institutional clients and its mutual fund clients was relevant.
-The court found that the court's refusal in Gartenberg to compare the adviser's fees for money market mutual funds and equity pension funds was merely dicta.
-The court concluded that the comparison is particularly relevant when there is greater similarity between the accounts and when the investment advice received by a mutual fund account and an institutional account is essentially the same.
-Specifically, the court rejected the contention that the fee disparity simply reflects what different investors are willing to pay, commenting that "the purpose of an inquiry into the fees paid by institutional, non-fiduciary clients is to determine what the investment advice is worth."23 courts.
-However, the Court's determination will have profound consequences.
-For instance, if the Court adopts the Seventh Circuit's approach, the market will dictate fees that advisers can charge.
-There will be little, if any, judicial review of the actual fees, and the courts will only scrutinize the truthfulness/completeness of an adviser's disclosures during the negotiation process.
-On the other hand, if the Court adopts the test articulated in Gartenberg, the focus of the court will be on the "totality of the circumstances," including comparisons of fees paid to advisers of similar funds, although not institutional clients.
-And, if the Court adopts the standard set forth by the Eighth Circuit and allows the comparison of fees charged to institutional clients, advisers likely will be forced to charge mutual funds fees comparable to those paid by non-fiduciary, institutional clients, such as pension funds, which will result in the loss of substantial fees to advisers.
+Sotomayor also seemed sympathetic to the notion that fund trustees should compare the fees charged to institutional investors.

+At bottom, the Supreme Court's forthcoming decision in Harris Associates should resolve the debate among the courts, and the Court's determination potentially will have profound consequences.
+For instance, if the Court adopts something close to the Seventh Circuit's approach, the market will dictate fees that advisers can charge.
+There will be little, if any, judicial review of the actual fees, and the courts will only scrutinize the truthfulness and completeness of an adviser's disclosures during the negotiation process.
+On the other hand, if the Court adopts the test articulated in Gartenberg, the focus of the court will be on the "totality of the circumstances," including comparisons of fees paid to advisers of similar funds, but not those charged to institutional clients.
+And, if the Court adopts the standard set forth by the Eighth Circuit and allows the comparison of fees charged to institutional clients, advisers likely will be forced to charge mutual funds fees comparable to those paid by non-fiduciary, institutional clients (such as pension funds), which will result in the loss of substantial fees to advisers.